lociii/homeassistant-csgo/info.md

+# !!!!!
+DEPRECATED !!!!!

+I've built a new integration to support many more games through the Overwolf platform.

+Search for "Overwolf Webhook" in HACS.

+Source and support on https://github.com/lociii/homeassistant-overwolf-status and https://github.com/lociii/overwolf-homeassistant-webhook.

 # CS:GO game state integration for Home Assistant

 This integration makes Counter-Strike: Global Offensive game state changes available in Home Assistant.